 “But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.'”2 Corinthians 12:9

-I think it’s kind of funny that the catering company I worked for was called Hidden Treasures.
+It’s kind of ironic that the catering company I worked for was called Hidden Treasures.
 I took the part-time job as financial support until I could write full-time, but God had hidden treasures waiting there for me–lessons on humility, service, and grace.

 I will forever be grateful for my time of transition.
 It was definitely challenging, but God used that time to prepare me for what is to come.
 (And I learned how to cook a few things!)

 What is God preparing you for in this next season of life?
-Don’t despise the small things, the lessons along the way, that are transitioning you into glory.
+Don’t despise the small things, the lessons along the way, that are transitioning you into the next season.
 Meditate on what God is doing, write it down, and ask Him to help you grow.

 He will give us the grace to go from glory to glory.
 He will be with us in the shifting, and He will use us to do greater things as we grow with Him.